coolhaircut/hermetica/README.md

 Accept my reason's offerings pure, from soul and heart for aye stretched up to Thee, O Thou unutterable, unspeakable, Whose Name naught but the Silence can express.

-[//]: # (32.)
-Give ear to me who pray that I may never of Gnosis fail, (Gnosis) which is our common being's nature; and fill me with Thy Power, and with this Grace (of Thine), that I may give the Light to those in ignorance of the Race, my Brethren, and Thy Sons.
+[](#32)Give ear to me who pray that I may never of Gnosis fail, (Gnosis) which is our common being's nature; and fill me with Thy Power, and with this Grace (of Thine), that I may give the Light to those in ignorance of the Race, my Brethren, and Thy Sons.

 For this cause I believe, and I bear witness; I go to Life and Light.
 Blessed art Thou, O Father.
 Thy Man would holy be as Thou art holy, even as Thou gave him Thy full authority (to be).